Christian views on masturbation: Reformation

-In his writing on 1 Thessalonians 4:3–5 ("It is God's will that you should be sanctified: that you should avoid sexual immorality; that each of you should learn to control your own body in a way that is holy and honorable, not in passionate lust like the pagans, who do not know God;"), Luther advises that, "All young people should...resolve to strengthen themselves against lust and sexual passions by reading and meditating on a psalm or some other portion of God's Word...If your sexual appetites continually tempt you, be patient.
+In his discussion of 1 Thessalonians 4:3–5 ("It is God's will that you should be sanctified: that you should avoid sexual immorality; that each of you should learn to control your own body in a way that is holy and honorable, not in passionate lust like the pagans, who do not know God;"), Luther advises, "All young people should...resolve to strengthen themselves against lust and sexual passions by reading and meditating on a psalm or some other portion of God's Word...If your sexual appetites continually tempt you, be patient.
 Resist them as long as necessary, even if it takes more than a year.
 But above all, keep praying!
 If you feel that you can't stand it any longer, pray that God will give you a devout spouse with whom you can live in harmony and true love...I have known many people who, because of their crude and shameful fantasies, indulged their passion with unrestrained lust.
 Because of their insatiable desires, they abandoned self control, and lapsed into terrible immorality.
 In the end, they had to endure dreadful punishment."

+Seventeenth century

+According to Aurélie Godefroy, Protestants treated masturbation much more seriously then Roman Catholics and, from the 1600s onwards, saw it as a major deviation.

+Pietists

+In 1740, the Halle Pietists, led by Georg Sarganeck, started a debate in Germany on masturbation that was to last into the nineteenth century and become a "Europe-wide obsession".
+Saganeck argued man had a will and therefore could control himself, that masturbation had bad health effects and was thus a slow suicide and that the practice could lead to the social order relapsing into "antisocial, bare lust".